Meelis Zaia: Contributions

 Since his arrival, as Bishop of the Diocese of Australia and New Zealand, Mar Meelis has expanded and contributed to the growth of the Church and its activities, which has steadily improved the Assyrian communities in both countries.

 In 1988, Mar Meelis officially established the Assyrian Church Youth Group.

 In 1990, he played a central role in obtaining a donation of $1.1 million to build a cathedral in Greenfield Park, and in 1999 assisted in the raising of funds for the construction of a reception hall on the cathedral property.
 In recent times, he played an important part in raising funds from others for the construction of classrooms and an administration facility for a primary school.

-Mar Meelis was instrumental in the 2002 establishment, of the first Assyrian school outside of the Assyrian homeland (Mesopotamia), St. Hurmizd Assyrian Primary School in Sydney,accommodating to over 700 Kinder to Year 6 students.
+Mar Meelis was instrumental in the 2002 establishment, of the first Assyrian school outside of the Assyrian homeland (Mesopotamia), St. Hurmizd Assyrian Primary School in Sydney, accommodating to over 700 Kinder to Year 6 students.

 In 2006, Mar Narsai (St. Narsai) Assyrian Christian College, a secondary school in Sydney, became the second school run by the Diocese of Australia and New Zealand, catering to approximately 1200 students in the Fairfield area and its surrounding suburbs.

 In 2004, Mar Meelis approved and supported the establishment of the St. Peter and Paul Parish in Sydney; an English-speaking parish.
 The fledgling parish grew from 50 members to a 300+ strong congregation in less than two years.
 Meelis also initiated a number of programs for troubled youth including drug and alcohol addicts.

-In 2007, he founded the Assyrian Church of the East Relief Organization (ACERO), which is a charitable aid/relief organisation pretending to support Assyrian and other Christian refugees, and internally/externally displaced persons in the Middle East.
+In 2007, he founded the Assyrian Church of the East Relief Organization (ACERO), which is a charitable aid/relief organization which supports Assyrian and other Christian refugees, and internally/externally displaced persons in the Middle East.
 It has its international headquarters in London, United Kingdom, and is registered with the relevant regulatory bodies in the countries in which it operates.
 He currently serves as one of the organization's five trustees.

 His Beatitude has not only focused on educational institutions for the young and youth, but also the elderly.
 In 2012, St. Mary's Retirement Village (rear of St. Mary's Church) was opened, with 52 units of different configurations catering retirees.

 In 2016, utilizing St Narsai's temporary campus (Nineveh Lounge), the Assyrian Language College was established where hundreds of youth and adults enrolled in classes run twice a week to learn the Assyrian language Aramaic.

 In 2018, announcements were made for the establishment of another primary school in Sydney's Cecil Park, next door to Saints Peter and Paul Church.

 In early 2019, Mar Meelis held a third meeting to discuss the establishment and academic teaching commencement of the Nisibis Assyrian Theological College in Sydney, during which a Dean was appointed.